Create EnterpriseDB-Connected Nintex Workflows

 4. Set the "Message body" to the variable created for the retrieved column

 Once you configure the actions, click "Save," name the Workflow, and click "Save" again.
-You now have a simple workflow that will query EnterpriseDB using SQL and send an email with the results.
+You now have a simple workflow that will query EnterpriseDB using SQL and sand an email with the results.

-To learn more about SQL data access to 200+ SaaS, Big Data, and NoSQL sources directly from your cloud applications, check out the CData Connect Server.
+To learn more about live data access to hundreds of SaaS, Big Data, and NoSQL sources directly from your cloud applications, check out the CData Connect AI page.
 Sign up for a free trial and reach out to our Support Team if you have any questions.